C/C++

 /**

-* A pointer to a local ODIN token generator used to generate signed room tokens based based on an
+* A pointer to a local ODIN token generator, employed for generating signed room tokens predicated

-* access key.
-Please note, that access keys are your the unique authentication keys to be used to
+* on an access key.
+Be aware that access keys serve as your unique authentication keys, requisite

-* generate room tokens for accessing the ODIN server network.
-For your own security, we strongly
+* for generating room tokens to access the ODIN server network.
+To ensure your security, it's

 */